alexceltare2/arduino_nrg/README.md

 # Serial monitor
 To save programming resources, Arduino IDE doesn't load the HardwareSerial API by default, that is, you can't use "Serial.begin()" or "Serial.print()" unless you include "#include<HardwareSerial.h>" to your code.
-With regards to Serial Monitor, the DTR pin to be disconnected or grounded (with a switch) to start the Serial Monitor.
+With regards to Serial Monitor, the DTR pin has to be disconnected or grounded (with a switch) to start the Serial Monitor.
 A Java-BSL fix should be on the way.
-Also, avoid using the Serial monitor if the code contains panstamp.sleep() calls as this will shut off some serial functionalities.
+Also, avoid using the Serial monitor if the code contains panstamp.sleep() calls as this will shut off some serial functionalities, or end it with Serial.end() before you call any sleep commands..

 # Radio Frequency
 To change frequencies from 868Mhz to 443Mhz for example, you would traditionally call "panstamp.init();" to your code.
 That is not the case anymore as the new API doesn't allow this behaviour and frequencies can be changed by editing "DEFAULT_CARRIER_FREQ" from "panstamp_nrg\hardware\msp430\1.1.0\cores\panstamp\panstamp.h".
 Other cool things can be changed from both the .h and .cpp file like FHSS hops and timer settings.
 Also, there is a new instruction you can call in the setup of your sketch and that is "panstamp.radio.setChannel(CFREQ_433);".
 Available frequencies are: 433, 868 (default), 915 & 918 Mhz.